 National Small Industries Corporation Subsidy

-This loan for small business is a subsidy Government loan which offers two main benefits:
+This loan for small businesses is a subsidy Government loan that offers two main benefits:

 - Meeting raw material requirements

 This govt loan for business provides access to indigenous and imported raw materials as well as funds to improve the market value of products.
 NSIC is primarily focused on funding small and medium enterprises that wish to work towards their long-term growth.

 What NSIC provides in terms of raw materials and marketing, the credit link capital subsidy scheme does with technological upgradations.

 Under this loan scheme, the Government hopes to help MSMEs reduce production cost.
 Under this scheme, you can get an upfront 15% capital subsidy for your business.
 The maximum amount of subsidy is Rs.15 lakh.